hemantksingh/messup-learn/practice/Roles and Hiring.md

 * Asking **open ended questions** - e.g. to get a sense of organizational structure and ways of working within a company you can start by asking how does the team you work in fit into the wider business?
   * This should provide you a view of how work and value flow through the org and where the bottlenecks/silos may be?
-  * The question that you are really looking to get an answer to is - whether technology is at the core of the business, whether it drives business stratgy and to what extent data is used for decision making?
-Answers to these questions will give you an understanding of the engineering culture within the busniess - whether it has a [cost-centric or value-centric](https://www.thoughtworks.com/insights/blog/value-driven-digital-business) view of technology.
-In a cost-control culture the bulk of investment dollars are inwardly focused on such areas as accounting, reducing distribution costs, and efficient manufacturing—with external customer focus being mostly an afterthought.
+  * The question that you are really looking to get an answer to is - whether technology is at the core of the business, whether it drives business strategy and to what extent data is used for decision making?
+Answers to these questions will give you an understanding of the engineering culture within the business - whether it has a [cost-centric or value-centric](https://www.thoughtworks.com/insights/blog/value-driven-digital-business) view of technology.
+As the ThoughtWorks article puts it: "In a cost-control culture the bulk of investment dollars are inwardly focused on such areas as accounting, reducing distribution costs, and efficient manufacturing—with external customer focus being mostly an afterthought."

 ## Selling the role you are recruiting for